Arthur Pillans Laurie: Fascism

-Between 14 May–15 June 1937, an Imperial conference attended by all the leaders of the Commonwealth was held in London to allow the Dominion Prime Ministers to attend the coronation of the new king George VI and to meet the new king.
+Between 14 May and 15 June 1937, an Imperial conference attended by all the leaders of the Commonwealth was held in London to allow the Dominion Prime Ministers to attend the coronation of the new king George VI and to meet the new king.
 Laurie prepared a memo that he was able to have issued to the Dominion prime ministers on the account of his reputation as a world-famous chemist, stating his views about Eastern Europe and asking for the Dominions to apply pressure on the United Kingdom not to become involved in Eastern Europe.
-Laurie believed that there was a possibility that the new government of Neville Chamberlain might go to war with Germany on the account of a conflict in Eastern Europe and wanted the Dominion prime ministers to dissuade him from that prospect.
+Laurie believed that there was a possibility that the new government of Neville Chamberlain might go to war with Germany on account of a conflict in Eastern Europe and wanted the Dominion prime ministers to dissuade him from that prospect.

 Laurie began with the statement that airbases in Czechoslovakia exposed Germany to danger, arguing it was possible to bomb German cities from Czechoslovakia.
 Laurie argued the economic prosperity of Czechoslovakia rested on the Sudeten Germans and that: "Since the war, the Germans have been in a most unhappy situation.
 The glass factories are in ruin, the trade is gone, and what work is going is given to the Czechs".
-Laurie depicted living conditions in the Sudetenland as abysmal and claimed falsely that most Sudeten German children were suffering from hunger as he accused the Czechs of vacuuming up all of their wealth.
+Laurie depicted living conditions in the Sudetenland as abysmal and claimed falsely that most Sudeten German children were suffering from hunger as he accused the Czechs of taking their wealth.
 Laurie wrote that he believed the main dangers to European peace were the French premier Léon Blum and the Soviet foreign commissar Maxim Litvinov.
 Laurie noted that both Blum and Litvinov were Jews, which led him to accuse both men of seeking war against the Reich.
 Laurie ended his memo by stating that "Bohemia" should belong to Germany and felt that the Dominions should not go to war for the sake of Czechoslovakia, writing: "It is for the Dominions to save Great Britain from this terrible blunder".
 Laurie was influenced by the memory of the Chanak Crisis of 1922 when the Dominions collectively put an end to plans for Britain to go to war against Turkey, and without Dominion support Britain was forced to backdown.

-In 1937, Laurie joined The Link, a pro-Nazi group led by Admiral Barry Domvile, which as its name suggests was intended to be a link with the NSDAP.
+In 1937, Laurie joined The Link, a pro-Nazi group led by Admiral Barry Domvile, which, as its name suggests, was intended to be a link with the NSDAP.
 Laurie sat on the national council of The Link.
 Other members of The Link's national council were Lord Redesdale, Raymond Beazley, C.E.
 Carroll, and A.E.R.
 Dyer.
 On 12 October 1938, Laurie had published a letter to The Times advocating an Anglo-German alliance.